SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## The Point of a Debate Club
 2 parts: Debate, and Club

-_There have been people who say that the point of a debate club is to debate, and it's bad to chill too much_ I believe chilling is fine, in so far as it assists in the direction of the purpose of the club. (there I said it, the first and last time I'll use that debate phrase!!)
+_There are people who say that the point of a debate club is to debate, and it's bad to chill too much_ I believe chilling is fine, in so far as it assists in the direction of the purpose of the club. (there I said it, the first and last time I'll use that debate phrase!!)

 The single biggest purpose of a club is to ==provide value to every single member.==